 Steps to Create real time reports in Google Data Studio

+One of the purposes of Google Data Studio is tracking real-time data.
 Now we will show you how to create a report in Data Studio.
 It is easy to create reports in GDS.
 Google Data Studio real time reports are easy to make with live data.
 GDS has different auto and static data connections.
 So, to create blank reports in Google Data Studio, follow the steps appearing below:

 Step 1: Access your Google Account